davidc6/exploring_rust/rust-notes/trait-objects.md

 call_replace_iter(&["str", String::from("String")]),
 ```

 We cannot create a vector/array/slice of heterogeneous (mixed/diverse) type.

-Let's
+We can however
+use trait objects.

 ```rs
 let collection: Vec<Box<dyn Process>>;
 ```

+Let's look at another example.

+## Dynamic dispatch

 ```rs
 /*